The Big Dig: Jurassic Coast Fossil Hunting

 My final suggestion is Lulworth Cove.
 There is a great walk for children here and mine were fascinated by the rock formations, the fossil forest, as well as the shingle beach with its limestone and chalk spurs and boulders - great for skimming stones.

+Hopefully these tips will help you make your own prehistoric discoveries on the Jurassic Coast!
 Have you been fossil hunting before and lucky enough to find anything?